stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 It fails!
 Easy enough, we could modify the function to return the reversed list this
 time.
-That will make the first expectation to fail.
+That will make the first expectation fail.
 As naive as this game seems, it
 illustrates what happens in real life, once you have written larger amounts of code.

 You can have the task to add new features to your application.
 So, you start refactoring